soundio/sequence-json/README.md

 current sequence.

 Events in the child sequence should be played back on the current sequence.
+Sequence events MAY have an optional final string, <code>address</code>, that can be used to select objects for playback.

     [time, "sequence", sequence, rate, address]

 <code>address</code> NUMBER or STRING, the id or path of an object to play the sequence to.<br/>

-Sequence events MAY have an optional final string, <code>address</code>, that can be used by apps to address objects for playback.

     // Trigger object id 3
     [0.5, "sequence", "groove", 1, 3]